-Here’s a quick overview of what you should know to help your parents make the most of Medicare Open Enrollment:
+Here’s a quick overview of what you should know to help make the most of Medicare Open Enrollment:

 - Medicare Open Enrollment allows older adults enrolled in Medicare to make changes to their plan once each year.
 Open Enrollment takes place every year from October 15th through December 7th.

 - Any changes that you make during Medicare Open Enrollment this year will go into effect January 1st of 2022.

 - During the Open Enrollment period, you can sign up for original Medicare (parts A and B), Medicare Part D (prescription drug coverage), or a Medicare Advantage Plan (part C).

-- It sounds like your parents may have been enrolled in a Medicare Advantage Plan in lieu of traditional Medicare.
-These types of plans are offered by private insurance companies through an HMO or PPO.
+- Seniors may be enrolled in a Medicare Advantage Plan in lieu of traditional Medicare, these types of plans are offered by private insurance companies through an HMO or PPO.

 - Each year Medicare plans, providers and options change.
 This year, plan premiums are historically low so with some research, you might be able to find a more desirable plan with a wider range of providers to better meet your needs.
 Medicare plans for the upcoming year typically become available on Medicare.gov in October.
 To review potential options, use the Plan Finder Tool on the Medicare website.